guyromellemagayano/guyromellemagayano/packages/components/src/address/README.md

 ### Purpose

 The `Address` component provides a flexible, accessible HTML `<address>` element.
 It is specifically designed for semantically marking up contact information, authors, or addresses, ensuring that this crucial data is correctly structured and accessible while maintaining high performance.
+The component includes built-in analytics tracking and display mode options.

 ### Key Features

 - **Semantic Markup**: Utilizes the native `<address>` HTML element for proper semantic meaning.
+- **Display Modes**: Supports block and emphasized display modes for different layout needs.
+- **Analytics Integration**: Built-in analytics tracking with flexible implementation options.
 - **Polymorphic Rendering**: Ability to render as different HTML elements or custom components.
-- **Comprehensive Event Handling**: Robust handling of various user events.
-- **High Performance**: Optimized for fast rendering and efficient updates.
+- **Performance Optimized**: Client-side code splitting and memoization support.
 - **Accessibility Compliance**: Built with WCAG 2.1 AA standards in mind.

 ## 🚀 Quick Start